paris-saclay-cds/ramp-workflow/README.md

 In case you built your starting kit for launching a (public or private) data challenge, here are the additional steps to follow.
 In fact, these steps usually _precede_ the writing of the starting kit since we partition the data into public train and private test here.

-#### 1. Create a repo.
+#### 1. Create a repository.

-The repo should be created ypically in the [ramp-data](https://github.com/ramp-data) organization, which will hold your data set.
+The repository should be created typically in the [ramp-data](https://github.com/ramp-data) organization, which will hold your data set.
 It is important to keep the data private for allowing proper cross-validation and model testing.
-So either keep this repo private or make sure that the privacy of the data is assured using other techniques.
+So either keep this repository private or make sure that the privacy of the data is assured using other techniques.

 #### 2. Write your `prepare_data` script.